The time has come for The Notorious to be put under the steroid spotlight.

 Is Conor Mcgregor's obsessive work ethic/ferocious winning mentality/alpha male behaviour the result of steroids?
 Or is he just a beast and the exception in a drug-fueled UFC.

 Firstly, if there's one thing we know for certain, it's that steroids are rife in the UFC.
-Hector Lombard, Anderson Silva, Jon Jones and Nick Diaz are just some high-profile names who have been busted in the sport.
+Hector Lombard, Anderson Silva, Jon Jones and Frank Mir are just some high-profile names who have been busted in the sport.

 Even athletes IN the organisation have spoken publicly about the amount of drug-use going on behind the scenes.

 Nate Diaz got the whole world talking when he accused Conor Mcgregor of taking steroids in the build up to their first fight in 2016, where the Irishman moved up 2 weight classes in 3 months.
 Here's a before and after of the Irishman who put his weight gain down to “eating steak for breakfast, lunch and dinner” (1)